cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 Only COSE_Sign/COSE_Sign1 and COSE_Mac/COSE_Mac0 are in scope for this document.
 COSE_Encrypt/COSE_Encrypt0 is out of the scope of this document.

-When present in COSE_Encrypt ({{Section 5.1 of !RFC9052}}), the header parameters registered in this document leak information about the ciphertext.
-These parameters SHOULD NOT be present in COSE_Encrypt headers unless this disclosure is acceptable.

-When present in a protected header, the semantics are the same as for a COSE_Sign1: decrypted payload is expected to be the output of the hash function specified in the protected header.

 # IANA Considerations

 ## COSE Header Parameters